 This depends on the complexity of your protocol.
 Prevention patients may need to be seen only two or three times a year.
 Depending on each person’s individual needs, visits are typically one to three months apart.
 Complex cases may need to be seen more often.

 How often will labs be run?

-Your Qualified ReCODE Report practitioner will need a baseline ReCODE Report to accurately estimate.
-To help you economize, we recommend repeating only the tests that are out of Dr. Bredesen’s optimum ranges.
-Your practitioner may recommend additional testing based upon what your ReCODE Report has uncovered, or to reassess after treatment has been started.
+Your ReCODE practitioner will need a baseline ReCODE Report to accurately estimate.
+Your ReCODE practitioner may recommend additional testing based upon what your ReCODE Report has uncovered, or to reassess after treatment has been started.
 Typically, once your unique protocol is well-established and followed (this can take about one year), your practitioner will likely wait three to four months before retesting.
 Ultimately, retesting will be at your practitioner’s discretion.

 What is a ReCODE Report or Cognoscopy?

 A ReCODE Report™ is a highly individualized evaluation of your cognitive health—an assessment based on lab results ordered by your ReCODE practitioner, or the panel provided by our lab affiliate for the One-time ReCODE Report.
 A ReCODE Report is what Dr. Dale Bredesen sometimes refers to as a “cognoscopy.”